 While healthy relationships are characterized by each individual working hard to put love into action, for them it is a labor of love.
 They want to sacrifice time, energy, and money for their beloved.
 For a guy who is in love, there is no need to enforce a list of rules about how he must spend his time and money with the girl he is courting.
 He wants to be with her because his heart motivates him.

-So when God looks into your heart as you think about joining together with the saints to praise him and study his word, what attitude does he see?
-Do you approach attending services as rule-based homework or a love-based relationship?
+So when God looks into our hearts as we think about joining together with the saints to praise him and study his word, what attitude does he see?
+Do we approach attending services as rule-based homework or a love-based relationship?

 Sadly, people who say: “Well, the Bible does not say that I have to attend every time” or “Where’s the rule that I have to go to Bible Class” have simply missed the point.
 Such questions betray their hearts even to the rest of us nearsighted humans.
 These are thoughts that bubble up from a heart that is more in love with other activities or pleasures than joining together with other saints to praise God and learn of his will.

-Probably part of the reason why you will not find within God’s message to us a list of rules about attending worship services is the same reason why wives do not post a list of rules for their husbands about how their spouses must show love to them.
+Probably part of the reason why we do not find within God’s message a list of rules about attending worship services is the same reason why wives do not post a list of rules for how their husbands must show them love.
 Wives desire their husband’s hearts, not just ritualistic duty.
 Worship is all about God, not us.
 Worship is our response to what God has already done for us.

 God has given us every reason to be filled with love and gratitude toward him.
 The natural response to grasping the depth and extent of God’s love-based service toward us involves worshipping in spirit and in truth.

-Need to grow in your attitude toward church attendance?
-Don’t focus on what you could be doing.
-Don’t think about the foibles of those with whom you will be worshipping.
-Meditate on the gravity and extensiveness of your sin and God’s grace to you through Jesus’ sacrifice.
-You may be amazed what happens.
+Do we need to grow in our attitude toward church attendance?
+Our focus should not be upon what we could be doing.
+Neither should we gravitate to the foibles of those with whom we will be worshipping.
+Rather, meditate on the gravity and extensiveness of our sin and God’s grace to us through Jesus’ sacrifice.
+We may be amazed at what happens.